 CCMC encourages employees not to smoke and smoking cessation resources are available to those employees who desire to quit smoking.
-See your supervisor or Human Resources for more information.
-In order to provide a smoke-free workplace, smoking is allowed in designated areas only.
-Employees may smoke during break times and meal periods.
-Employees will refrain from smoking directly in front of the entry/exit doors as it may impact patients reporting for care to CCMC.
+See your supervisor or Human Resources for more information..
 Smoking is not allowed in CCMC vehicles or in housing furnished by CCMC.